 helping people to use and interpret the archives

 responding to queries from, and carrying out research for, the public and organisations

 converting original or old documents into digital format

 managing staff and budgets.

 The figures below are only a guide.
 Actual pay rates vary, depending on:

-- To become an archivist you need a first degree followed by a postgraduate qualification in archive and records management, recognised by the Archives and Record Association.
+To become an archivist you need a first degree (SCQF Level 10) followed by a postgraduate (SCQF Level 11) qualification in archive and records management, recognised by the Archives and Record Association.
 In Scotland, recognised courses are run by the University of Glasgow and the University of Dundee.

-- Elsewhere in the UK and Ireland, recognised courses are offered by Aberystwyth University, University College Dublin, University College London, the University of Liverpool and Maynooth University.
+Elsewhere in the UK and Ireland, recognised courses are offered by Aberystwyth University, University College Dublin, University College London and the University of Liverpool.